kaburia/3D-reconstruction/README.md

 ## 3. Feature Matching
 Match corresponding features across the images to establish correspondences.
 This step helps determine the camera poses and the 3D structure of the object.

-### 4. Camera Calibration
+### RANSAC Algorithm
-Perform camera calibration using a calibration pattern or known geometry to estimate the camera parameters.
-This step is crucial for accurate reconstruction.
-OpenCV provides functions for camera calibration.
+The RAndom SAmple Consensus Algorithm is an iterative algorithm which will be used to estimate the parameters of a statistical model from a set of observed data which contains outliers.
+This is an outlier detection method

-### 5. Structure from Motion (SfM)
+### .
+Structure from Motion (SfM)
 Apply structure from motion techniques to estimate camera poses and the 3D structure of the object based on the feature correspondences.
 Libraries like OpenCV or VisualSFM can assist with SfM.

 ### 6. Dense Reconstruction